 Euphorbia Portuguese Velvet is an architectural evergreen.
 An unusual and less often seen variety with velvety blue-grey-green foliage carried in whorls around the upright stems, green flowers with maroon centres in spring to early summer.

 Euphorbia wulfenii is a classic garden variety with glaucous foliage and strong upright stems bearing huge yellow / green flowers in spring through to summer.

 Euphorbia Black Pearl is a striking form with whorls of slightly blue evergreen foliage around the upright stems and large heads of pale green flowers with a strong black eye in late spring.

-Euphorbia Glacier Blue is a stunning introduction which forms a dense evergreen mound with glaucous blue foliage which has a contrasting, silvery white margin to the leaf, from late Spring through into Summer large heads of flowers are produced which creamy white with a green eye.
+Euphorbia Glacier Blue is a stunning introduction that forms a dense evergreen mound with glaucous blue foliage, which has a contrasting silvery white margin to the leaf.
+From late Spring through into Summer large heads of flowers are produced which creamy white with a green eye.
 In June remove flowering stems right down to the base to encourage new shoots to form.

 Euphorbia Despina is a compact growing variety with glaucous blue - green evergreen foliage which forms a dense mound.
 In spring sprays of greenish yellow flowers are produced with a yellow eye.

 Euphorbia Efanthia is a compact Evergreen Perennial.
 This delightful variety has deep green upper surfaces to the leaf and red undersides, in spring the whole tips turn deep red as the flowers start to develop.

 Euphorbia myrsinites is an evergreen perennial with a low trailing habit.
 The powdery blue angular foliage forms dense whorls along the stems, the leaves are fleshy giving the appearance of a succulent plant.
 In late Spring and Summer dense heads of yellow flowers up to 10cm across are produced at the ends of the shoots.